shahlin/notes/Philosophy/Books/Stillness is the Key.md

 - When he got inside the pitch, he had hit a lot of home runs and just scored high (for the lack of baseball knowledge) making him one of the few players in the history of baseball to hit 4 home runs in a single game.
 - How he achieved it was by keeping his mind empty.
 When he started scoring, he saw the crowd/teammates cheer.
 This can obviously boost your ego sometimes.
 But he discarded these thoughts too and continued playing.
 - Epictetus says, "If we're anxious or nervous when we make the catch or throw, what will become of the game, and how can one maintain one's composure; how can one see what is coming next?"

+# Slow Down, Think Deeply
+> [!Summary]
+Pretty much the title.
+Spend time to think about what's important and lot's of things will become clear to you and the truth will start to appear.

+- Example given in this chapter is of Fred Rogers, a TV Show host.
+His show _Mister Rogers' Neighborhood_ always started with a scene of yellow signal blinking.
+Apparently, it meant that we need to slow down, be considerate, aware and think about things deeply.
+To have clarity on our thoughts.
+- The goal is to see what is invisible to our eye.
+Appearances can be quite misleading sometimes which is why we need to take things slow sometimes and fully grasp the current situation before making decisions or reacting negatively towards them.
+- Notable paragraph: We have to get better at thinking, deliberately and intentionally, about the big questions.
+On the complicated things.
+On understanding what's really going on with a person, or a situation, or with life itself.
+- A lot of distress comes from reacting to our instincts instead of consciously thought out reactions.
+We take as certainties impressions we are yet to test.
+- Think about: What's important to you, what's actually going on, what might be hidden from view, what the rest of the chessboard looks like, what the meaning of life really is.
+- Twyla Tharp says: Sit alone in a room and let your thoughts go wherever they will.
+Do this for one minute...
+Work up to ten minutes a day of this mindless mental wandering.
+Then start paying attention to your thoughts to see if a word of goal materializes.
+If it doesn't, extend the excercise...

+# Start Journaling
+> [!Summary]
+Start journaling ¯\\\_(ツ)\_/¯

+- This chapter gives the example of Anne Frank who journaled during the time of World War.
+She couldn't really go out that much so she turned to pen and paper.
+- There's no right or wrong way to go about it.
+The goal is to put down your thoughts and feelings into paper.
+- What you don't share with others, you can share with the paper (yourself) and reflect on it later if needed.

+# Cultivate Silence
+>[!Summary]
+Try to attain moments of silence whenever possible even if its for shorter durations and try to think deep into your lives or about whatever it is that needs thinking

+- Silence can be hard to achieve in this day and age because of all the inputs we receive, all the noise around us, all the people around us.
+- Silence doesn't necessarily have to be absence of sound.
+I think it's the absense of noise.
+You could be listening to classical music or the sound of the wind and still feel a sense of silence and focus on your thoughts.
+- Absence of voices helps